ahinsa2/password-strength-checker/README.md

 #  Password Strength Checker

-A simple and responsive web application that checks the strength of a  password in real time.
+A simple and responsive web application that checks the strength of a user's password in real time.
 Built using HTML, CSS, and JavaScript.

 ##  Features